artrugh/sitecore/CustomerDataPlatform/1_intro.md

     - It is underpinned by CDP dataset and leverages the CDP data and analytical insights.
 It allows customers to personalize every interaction seamlessly across every digital experience.

 - Decisioning:
-    - Decisions are managed in an interactive canvas that translate your business logic into a **model**, leveraging the real-time customer profile behavioural events that are accessed by the CDP.
+    - Decisions are managed in an interactive canvas that translates your business logic into a **model**, leveraging the **real-time customer profile behavioural events** that are accessed by the CDP.
     - Automates the **Next Best Action** in real-time.
     - Experiencies can incorporate **Decision Models** to make the experience truly personal.

 - Experimentation:
+    - Test, run, and repeat.
+Evolve faster with data driven experimentation.
     - It takes the guesswork out of establishing which **experiences resonate most with your customers.**
     - Users can create and try on experiences, analyze results, test and deploy them, without technical support, using the canvas and the tables.
     - Characteristics: